 - Personal information as detailed below.
 This information will be used for administration and for other normal purposes of a non-government organisation.

-Personal data processed by MIP includes contact details, and professional development, training and assessment results.
-MIP may also process sensitive personal data such as ethnic group or nationality.
+Personal data processed by LM includes contact details, and professional development, training and assessment results.
+LM may also process sensitive personal data such as ethnic group or nationality.

 How We Collect Personal Data